United States European Command

 The United States European Command (EUCOM) is one of the eleven unified combatant commands of the United States military, headquartered in Stuttgart, Germany.
-Its area of focus covers 21000000 sqmi and 51 countries and territories, including Europe, the Caucasus, Russia.
+Its area of focus covers 21000000 sqmi and 51 countries and territories, including Europe, the Caucasus, and Russia.
 The Commander of the United States EUCOM simultaneously serves as the Supreme Allied Commander, Europe (SACEUR) within NATO, a military alliance.
 During the Gulf War and Operation Northern Watch, EUCOM controlled the forces flying from Incirlik Air Base.

 History and significant operations

 Prior to 1952, the title "European Command (EUCOM)" referred to a single-service, United States Army command.
 The senior U.S. Army administrative command in the European region had previously been designated European Theater of Operations United States Army (ETOUSA) from 8 June 1942 – 1 July 1945; United States Forces European Theater (USFET) from 1 July 1945 – 15 March 1947; and then European Command (EUCOM) 15 March 1947 – 1 August 1952.